It Just Comes Natural

 It Just Comes Natural is the twenty-fourth studio album by American country music singer George Strait.
 The album produced Strait's 41st Number One Billboard Hot Country Songs) hit in its lead-off single "Give It Away".
 Also released from this album were the title track (also #1 on Hot Country Songs), "Wrapped" (#2), and "How 'Bout Them Cowgirls" (#3).
 The album itself has been certified platinum by the RIAA.
 "It Just Comes Natural" was nominated for Best Country Album at the 2008 Grammy Awards.

 Content

 "Give It Away" is the album's first single.
 Released in mid-2006, this song reached Number One on the Billboard country charts, becoming Strait's 41st Number One hit on that chart, and breaking Conway Twitty's record for the most Billboard Number One hits by a country music artist.
 Following this song was the title track, his 42nd Number One.
 "Wrapped" was the third single, and finishing out the releases was "How 'Bout Them Cowgirls".

+Three of the album's tracks had been previously recorded by other artists, including one of the singles.
+"Wrapped" was originally recorded by Bruce Robison on his 1998 album Wrapped, making it the second single of Strait's career that was written and originally recorded by Robison, the first being "Desperately" on his 2003 album Honkytonkville, which was also from the album Wrapped.
+"She Told Me So" was originally recorded by George Jones on his 1974 album The Grand Tour.
+"Texas Cookin'" was originally recorded by Guy Clark on his 1976 album of the same name.